Open to the Public

 Open Houses

-Every month, the DAS hosts a mini-star party starting at sundown on the south lawn of the University of Denver’s Historic Chamberlin Observatory.
-Weather permitting, take a look through the observatory’s 20-inch Alvan Clark-Saegmuller refractor telescope ($2 donation, DAS members and DU students free) and meet fellow amateur stargazers with telescopes set up on the lawn out front.
-Ask the experts there about their equipment or bring your own if you have questions about how it works and what to look at.
+Every month, the DAS hosts a mini-star party at sundown on the south lawn of the University of Denver’s Historic Chamberlin Observatory.
+Weather permitting, look through the observatory’s 20-inch Alvan Clark-Saegmuller refractor telescope ($2 donation, DAS members and DU students free) and meet fellow amateur stargazers with telescopes on the lawn out front.
+Ask the experts there about their equipment, or bring your own if you have questions about how it works and what to look at.

 Public Nights

-Tuesday and Thursday evenings, members of the public of all ages and experience are invited to make a reservation at the University of Denver’s Historic Chamberlin Observatory for an informative multi-media astronomy presentation by a DAS lecturer.
-In addition, take a look through the observatory’s 20-inch Alvan Clark-Saegmuller refractor telescope, weather permitting.
+On Tuesday and Thursday evenings, members of the public of all ages and experiences are invited to make a reservation at the University of Denver’s Historic Chamberlin Observatory for an informative multi-media astronomy presentation by a DAS lecturer.
+Weather permitting, they can also take a look through the observatory’s 20-inch Alvan Clark-Saegmuller refractor telescope.
 The cost is $4 for adults and $3 for students.

-Children must be at least 42 inches tall to be admitted due to safety considerations.
+Due to safety considerations, children must be at least 42 inches tall to be admitted.
 While COVID-19 is no longer considered a pandemic emergency, masks are welcome and encouraged to help protect those who may be vulnerable.

 Stargazing Events